IsCaster/node-tair-rdb/README.md

-# Node Tair rdb
+# Node Tair Rdb

 Taobao [tair-rdb](http://code.taobao.org/p/tair/src/tags/tair_rdb_A_2_3_5_5_58_20130415/) Client for Node.js, build on pure javascript without any native code.

-Taobao Tair-rdb is a subproject of Taobao [tair](http://code.taobao.org/p/tair/src/), using redis storage engine, support all data type of redis.
+Tair-rdb is a subproject of [tair](http://code.taobao.org/p/tair/src/), using redis storage engine, support all data type of redis.

-Tair-rdb has two parts of APIs.
-One called tair-rdb client, the other called tair-rdb model.
+node-tair-rdb has two parts of APIs.
+One called node-tair-rdb client, the other called node-tair-rdb model.

-Tair-rdb client APIs was writed based on [node tair](https://github.com/wangbinke/node-tair),  expanded with redis commands
+node-tair-rdb client APIs was writed based on [node tair](https://github.com/wangbinke/node-tair),  expanded with redis commands

 ## Installation